SQream/sqream_docs/guides/client_drivers/jdbc/index.rst

    $ unzip sqream-jdbc-4.3.0.zip

-Setting up the Class Path
+Setting Up the Class Path
 ----------------------------

 To use the driver, the JAR named ``sqream-jdbc-<version>.jar`` (for example, ``sqream-jdbc-4.3.0.jar``) needs to be included in the class path, either by putting it in the ``CLASSPATH`` environment variable, or by using flags on the relevant Java command line.